algorandfoundation/algokit-cli/docs/cli/index.md

 ### -n, --name <name>
 Specify a name for a custom LocalNet instance.
 AlgoKit will not manage the configuration of named LocalNet instances, allowing developers to configure it in any way they need.

+### -P, --config-dir <config_path>
+Specify the custom localnet configuration directory.

+### -d, --dev, --no-dev
+Control whether to launch 'algod' in developer mode or not.
+Defaults to 'yes'.

 ### status